Skip to content

 sudo modinfo ena |grep -i '^version:' || echo "ENA module not available, try modprobe ena"

-If you didn't install the ENA driver, then install the ENA driver for your EC2 Windows instance.
-To install the ENA driver for a Linux instance, see Linux kernel driver for Elastic Network Adapter (ENA) family on the GitHub website.
+If you didn't install the ENA driver, then install the latest driver.
+For instructions, see Linux kernel driver for Elastic Network Adapter (ENA) family on the GitHub website.

 Install the NVMe driver